dmurfet/polysemantics/DPsurvey.md

 # Survey of differential programming

 This is a preliminary survey of the literature on differential programming, by which we mean a system which couples together some kind of deep neural network controller with a differentiable memory module.
 Some of the papers below are not directly about differential programming in this sense, but they are relevant to our approach to the subject.
-Our purpose here is to list the *models* used and the *benchmark problems* or tasks considered.
+Our purpose here is to list the *models* used and the *benchmark tasks* considered.

 ## The papers